dkaslovsky/nav/README.md

 	"f":           toggles following symlinks

 	"e":           dismisses errors

-	"q":           quits the application and outputs the current directory "c":           quits the application and outputs the path to the entry under the cursor "ctrl+c":      quits the application with no output
+	"ctrl+c":      quits the application with no return
 <br/>

-`nav` was originally inspired by https://github.com/antonmedv/walk but has deviated significantly and has been written from the ground up to support a different set of of features.
+`nav` was originally inspired by https://github.com/antonmedv/walk but has deviated significantly and has been written from the ground up to support a different set of features.